Swiftly raises $10 million Series A to power real-time transit data in your city – TechCrunch

 With the funding, the plan is to expand to several hundred cities in the U.S. and worldwide.

 “Public transit is very important to our communities and cities and it’s something that needs to be more efficient,” Simkin said.
-“Public transit is this extensive piece of the community and there to serve everyone but often times those tools fall short.”
+“Public transit is this extensive piece of the community and there to serve everyone, but often times those tools fall short.”